isomerpages/nrf-psta/pages/FAQ.md

 #### How do I submit a nomination for an award?

-You may submit a nomination for any of the three awards, namely the PSA, the PTA and the PSTM, by downloading and filling up the relevant award forms and uploading them via the Nomination Portal.
+You may submit a nomination for any of the three awards, namely the PSA, the PTA and the PSTM.
+Simply download and complete the relevant award forms, and upload them via the Nomination Portal.

-Click [here](https://www.psta.gov.sg/Nominate/) for more info.
+Click [here](/about/awards/) for more info.